Release overview

 Q: How does translations branching work?

-• A: The translation PR will be submitted against the master branch and will be cherry-picked to the release branch as needed.
+• A: The translation PR will be submitted against the master branch.

 Q: What is the process for community PRs?